-- (vii) whether the application involves a change of ownership of an existing location; - (viii) whether the applicant holds other alcohol licenses at any location; - (ix) whether the applicant has a violation history or a pending violation; - (x) projected alcohol sales for the applicant as it relates to the extent to which the retail license will be used; - (xi) whether the applicant is a small or entrepreneurial business that would benefit the community in which it would be located; - (xii) the nature of entertainment the applicant proposes; or - (xiii) public input in support or opposition to granting the retail license; - (m) as relates to the Utah Higher Education Assistance Authority and its appointed board of directors, discussing fiduciary or commercial information as defined in Section 53B-12-102; or - (n) a purpose for which a meeting is required to be closed under Subsection (2). - (2) The following meetings shall be closed: - (a) a meeting of the Health and Human Services Interim Committee to review a fatality review report described in Subsection 62A-16-301(1)(a), and the responses to the report described in Subsections 62A-16-301(2) and (4); - (b) a meeting of the Child Welfare Legislative Oversight Panel to: - (i) review a fatality review report described in Subsection 62A-16-301(1)(a), and the responses to the report described in Subsections 62A-16-301(2) and (4); or - (ii) review and discuss an individual case, as described in Subsection 62A-4a-207(5); and - (c) a meeting of a conservation district as defined in Section 17D-3-102 for the purpose of advising the Natural Resource Conservation Service of the United States Department of Agriculture on a farm improvement project if the discussed information is protected information under federal law. - (3) In a closed meeting, a public body may not:

-- (a) interview a person applying to fill an elected position; - (b) discuss filling a midterm vacancy or temporary absence governed by Title 20A, Chapter 1, Part 5, Candidate Vacancy and Temporary Absence in Elected Office; or - (c) discuss the character, professional competence, or physical or mental health of the person whose name was submitted for consideration to fill a midterm vacancy or temporary absence governed by Title 20A, Chapter 1, Part 5, Candidate Vacancy and Temporary Absence in Elected Office.
+- (i) the information may not, under Title 63G, Chapter 6a, Utah Procurement Code, be disclosed to a member of the public or to a participant in the procurement process; and - (ii) the public body needs to review or discuss the information in order to properly fulfill its role and responsibilities in the procurement process; or - (p) a purpose for which a meeting is required to be closed under Subsection (2). - (2) The following meetings shall be closed: - (a) a meeting of the Health and Human Services Interim Committee to review a fatality review report described in Subsection 62A-16-301(1)(a), and the responses to the report described in Subsections 62A-16-301(2) and (4); - (b) a meeting of the Child Welfare Legislative Oversight Panel to: - (i) review a fatality review report described in Subsection 62A-16-301(1)(a), and the responses to the report described in Subsections 62A-16-301(2) and (4); or (ii) review and discuss an individual case, as described in Subsection 62A-4a-207(5); and - (c) a meeting of a conservation district as defined in Section 17D-3-102 for the purpose of advising the Natural Resource Conservation Service of the United States Department of Agriculture on a farm improvement project if the discussed information is protected information under federal law. - (3) In a closed meeting, a public body may not: - (a) interview a person applying to fill an elected position; - (b) discuss filling a midterm vacancy or temporary absence governed by Title 20A, Chapter 1, Part 5, Candidate Vacancy and Temporary Absence in Elected Office; or - (c) discuss the character, professional competence, or physical or mental health of the person whose name was submitted for consideration to fill a midterm vacancy or temporary absence governed by Title 20A, Chapter 1, Part 5, Candidate Vacancy and Temporary Absence in Elected Office.